material-components/material-components-web/packages/mdc-textfield/icon/README.md

 Method Signature | Description
 --- | ---
-setAttr(attr: string, value: string) => void | Sets an attribute with a given value on the icon element eventTargetHasClass(target: HTMLElement, className: string) => boolean | Returns true if classname exists for a given target element notifyIconAction() => void | Emits a custom event "MDCTextField:icon" denoting a user has clicked the icon
+setAttr(attr: string, value: string) => void | Sets an attribute with a given value on the icon element eventTargetHasClass(target: EventTarget, className: string) => boolean | Returns true if classname exists for a given target element notifyIconAction() => void | Emits a custom event "MDCTextField:icon" denoting a user has clicked the icon

 #### The full foundation API